sbohmann/photobackup-server/README.md

 BackBlaze has written a great blog post about hard disks, please use that as a starting point, or ask people how are more knowledgable about these things.

+Please, do not forget to add the line

+    zfs_enable="YES"

+to ``/etc/rc.conf``, if missing.
+Otherwise the zpool will not be mounted on reboot.
+I'm just mentioning this because I had made that mistake the first time around.

+Plus, as I understand it, there needs to be no directory created in your root file system as a mount point, as it will implicitly be there, in which case there can be no ambiguity about where files end up.
+Maybe it just creates it while mounting, in which case that advantage disappears.
+I really do not know much about these details, please consult the FreeBSD and ZFS documentation about all of this.

 ### Alternatively, use a partition on your existing robust backup grade storage solution

 In this case it matters a lot less whether you use FreeBSD as it's really all about the storage.